 Provide a concrete paved drainage ditch along the top of the wall if the retained soil slopes towards the back of the wall.
+Provide drainage inlets as necessary to prevent water from overtopping the wall.

 Spread footings are permitted for concrete retaining walls that are not directly supporting bridges.
-Step the retaining wall footings when there is a change in grade versus sloping the footing to match the grade.
+Step the retaining wall footings when there is a change in grade.